Xepayac/JOST_ENVIRONMENT/ARCHITECTURE.md

 ## Appendix: Feature Backlog

-*This section contains a backlog of detailed feature ideas and enhancements for future development, migrated from the old `.idx/todo.md` file.*
+*This section contains a backlog of detailed feature ideas and enhancements for future development.*

 ### 1. Backend Engine Enhancements (`jost_engine`)